 And there was lots that Broner gave to Garcia: he left himself open after firing his shots; he remained inactive through long periods of time; he leaned against the ropes like a sitting duck on plenty of occasions.
 Garcia was right there on him every single time, ready to make him pay, by far the more intense, calculating and effective fighter.
 And the more effective Garcia was, the more tense and wound up Broner became.
 And that’s no way to fight a top talent like Garcia.

-So a contest that offered some intrigue going in turned out to corroborate what everyone expected to happen, and in retrospect, there was never a point during the bout at which the outcome predicted by the odds was in doubt.
-So if many of those who saw the fight hoped to see Broner lose, the way in which the defeat happened was almost anticlimactic, if not disappointing.
+So a contest that offered some intrigue going in turned out to corroborate what everyone expected to happen, and in retrospect, there was never a point during the bout at which the outcome was in doubt.
+So if many of those who saw the fight hoped to see Adrien Broner lose, the way in which the defeat happened was almost anticlimactic, if not disappointing.
 After all, the story of Broner’s impending redemption before every big match already felt old and contrived before fight night; as a consequence, the postmortem recaps can’t help but feel like a retread.
 Been there, done that.

-And yet, when the show was over and Mikey had had his arm raised in victory and Broner had–once again–made an ass of himself in front of Jim Gray, and I was riding the train back to Manhattan, I kept thinking about Mikey and Adrien and Maroon and that guy that yelled at him from the bathroom stall.
+And yet, when the show was over and Mikey had had his arm raised in victory and Adrien Broner had–once again–made an ass of himself in front of Jim Gray, and I was riding the train back to Manhattan, I kept thinking about Mikey and Adrien and Maroon and that guy who yelled at him from the bathroom stall.
 And I came to realize that Maroon and Mikey were both confronted by guys who assumed they were in a position to confront them, but turned out to be embarrassingly wrong about it.

 Just like Adrien was unsuited to dealing with Mikey’s calculating efficiency, the guy calling out Maroon had no idea what he was talking about.
 If it was slightly embarrassing to witness two such confrontations back to back, it was also comforting to be reminded there are things you can’t fake your way through.
 No matter how hard a fighter might pretend to be a boxing superstar, if he doesn’t have the chops, he will always fall to a guy who does, no matter how large the gap in popularity between them.
-And if you ever start screaming at a guy much bigger than you about something, you better damn know what you’re talking about, otherwise you risk leaving the bathroom looking a fool, with unwashed hands to boot.
+And if you ever start screaming at a guy much bigger than you about something, you better know what you’re talking about, otherwise you risk leaving the bathroom looking a fool, with unwashed hands to boot.

 Standing nearby was a group of dolled up girls.
 They talked with excitement about the place they were going to, and kept telling each other how this club was supposed to be the sickest, and were being, in general, loud and obnoxious the way dolled up girls riding a late train to the club usually are.
 But when we got to the bridge and saw the bright Manhattan skyline approaching, one of them told the others, “This is like what you see in the movies and the postcards; this is the shot right here.”
 And all the other girls got real quiet, and leaned a little bit closer to the window nearest them and stared out at the lights.
 But then the subway car was no longer on the bridge, but in a tunnel, where it was dark and there were no more lights.
 The beautiful, shining skyline was now behind us.
 We had all missed our chance to touch it.